deliveroo/deliveroo.engineering/_posts/2022-12-20-running-a-workshop-at-wosr.md

 ---
 layout: post

-title: Stepping out of my comfort zone to run a workshop at the WOSR conference
+title: Stepping out of my comfort zone to run a workshop at the Women of Silicon Roundabout conference
 authors:
 - "Natasha Stokes"
 excerpt: >